PranavNagrecha/Salesforce-RAG/rag/development/apex-patterns.md

 - Coordinates between domain, selector, and integration layers
 - Exposes clean method signatures for Flows and LWCs
 - Handles business rules and workflow orchestration
+- Orchestrates complex workflows (queries → validation → DML → notifications)
+- Delegates object-specific logic to Domain layer
+- Delegates data access to Selector layer
+- Delegates external calls to Integration layer
+- Should NOT contain SOQL queries (delegate to Selector)
+- Should NOT contain object-specific validation (delegate to Domain)
+- Should NOT contain external API callouts (delegate to Integration)
 - Example: `ContactRetryUpdateService`, `ContactUpdateService`, `RestIntegrationService`

 ### Domain Layer